Cindy Sherman: 1980s

+Fairy Tales is a series of photographs created by Cindy Sherman in 1985.
+The series marks a significant departure from her earlier work, such as the Untitled Film Stills, in its overt engagement with grotesque and abject imagery.

+In Fairy Tales, Sherman transforms herself into a cast of disturbing and often repulsive characters, drawing inspiration from classic fairy tales, though not illustrating specific narratives.
+The photographs feature Sherman in elaborate costumes and makeup, often surrounded by decaying props, discarded objects, and unsettling environments.
+The images evoke a sense of decay, horror, and psychological distress, subverting the traditional, idealized representations of fairy tale characters.

+The series is characterized by its use of vivid color, theatrical staging, and a focus on the grotesque.
+Sherman employs prosthetics, masks, and other theatrical devices to create monstrous and deformed figures, challenging conventional notions of beauty and femininity.

 1990s

 Sex Pictures

 Sherman uses prosthetic limbs and mannequins to create her Sex Pictures series (1992).
-Hal Foster, an American art critic, describes Sherman's Sex Pictures in his article Obscene, Abject, Traumatic as "[i]n this scheme of things the impulse to erode the subject and to tear at the screen has driven Sherman […] to her recent work, where it is obliterated by the gaze."
+Hal Foster, an American art critic, describes Sherman's Sex Pictures in his article Obscene, Abject, Traumatic as "[i]n this scheme of things the impulse to erode the subject and to tear at the screen has driven Sherman [...] to her recent work, where it is obliterated by the gaze."

-Reviewer Jerry Saltz told New York magazine that Sherman's work is "[f]ashioned from dismembered and recombined mannequins, some adorned with pubic hair, one posed with a tampon in vagina, another with sausages being excreted from vulva, this was anti-porn porn, the unsexiest sex pictures ever made, visions of feigning, fighting, perversion. … Today, I think of Cindy Sherman as an artist who only gets better."
+Reviewer Jerry Saltz told New York magazine that Sherman's work is "[f]ashioned from dismembered and recombined mannequins, some adorned with pubic hair, one posed with a tampon in vagina, another with sausages being excreted from vulva, this was anti-porn porn, the unsexiest sex pictures ever made, visions of feigning, fighting, perversion. ...
+Today, I think of Cindy Sherman as an artist who only gets better."

 Greg Fallis of Utata Tribal Photography describes Sherman's Sex Pictures series and her work as follows: "With her Sex Pictures, Sherman posed medical prostheses in sexualized positions, recreating—and strangely modifying—pornography.
-An example of this can be seen in her work entitled, Untitled,#264.
+An example of this can be seen in her work entitled Untitled,#264.
 Sherman displays herself with a body made of prosthetic.
-Her face is the only part of her that shows but is covered by a gas mask meant to emphasize the parts of the female body that tend to be over sexualized.Fallis, Greg.
-"Sunday Salon with Greg Fallis", Sunday Salon, utata.org » Cindy Sherman.
-N.p., n.d.
-Web.
-October 29, 2013.
+Her face is the only part of her that shows but is covered by a gas mask meant to emphasize the parts of the female body that tend to be over-sexualized.

+Society Portraits

+The Society Portraits is a series of photographs created by Cindy Sherman in 2008.
+The series features Sherman posing as wealthy, older women.

+In Society Portraits, Sherman embodies a range of aging, affluent women.
+The portraits are characterized by their elaborate costumes, styled hair, and heavy makeup.
+The women are often adorned with jewelry and designer clothing, and posed in luxurious, though somewhat sterile, settings.
+Despite the trappings of wealth, the portraits often convey a sense of loneliness, vulnerability, and anxiety.
+Sherman employs digital manipulation in this series, enhancing wrinkles, sagging skin, and other signs of aging, contributing to the overall effect of unease.